magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-33704-magento-patch-in-store-pickup-doesn-t-display.md

 The MDVA-33704 Magento patch solves the issue where products with in-store pickup option will not display as a shipping method.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
 The patch ID is MDVA-33704.
 Please note that the issue is scheduled to be fixed in Magento version 2.4.3.

 ## Affected products and versions